-This is a large resort in a great location in Myrtle Beach.
+This is a large resort in a great location at Myrtle Beach.
 It not only has RV and tent sites but vacation home rentals as well.
-The draw to this resort is the mind boggling amount of things to do and the fact that it is right on the beach.
-There is a water park, fantastic pools, several restaurants, ice cream shop, bike rentals, golf cart rentals, planned activities, volleyball and basketball courts, a mini golf course, and much more.
-If you stay over Halloween like we did, they have trick or treating at all the campsites.
+The draw to this resort is the mind-boggling amount of things to do and the fact that it is right on the beach.
+The sites tend to be close together, but the draw is the activities and beach.
+There is a water park, fantastic pools, several restaurants, an ice cream shop, bike rentals, golf cart rentals, planned activities, volleyball and basketball courts, a mini-golf course, and much more.
+If you stay over Halloween as we did, they have trick-or-treating at all the campsites.
 They also had face painting, a campsite decoration contest, and a Halloween ball.
 Kids of all ages will never be bored at this resort.
 More Information

 — Virginia —

 7 | Fries New River RV Park, Fries